 Several factors determine how much damage is done to plants by flooding, including how long the soil is waterlogged, whether it is fresh or salt water, the time of year and the type and age of the plant.
 Flooding during warm weather is more damaging to plants because they are actively respiring and need more oxygen than during cold weather.

 Unfortunately, once the soil is flooded, there is not much you can do but be patient.
-Just because a plant shows signs of distress doesn't mean it won't eventually recover.
+Many plants that show signs of distress during a flood may eventually recover.
 In the meantime:

 - Don't walk on the waterlogged soil.
 You will just compact it and cause more damage to distressed roots.

-- If the plants were underwater, clean them off with a hose, to remove any sludge and another residue.
+- If the plants were underwater, clean them off with a hose, to remove any sludge and other residues.

 - Keep an eye out for diseases that will take advantage of stressed plants.
-Fungal diseases, in particular, favors damp weather.
+Fungal diseases, in particular, favor damp weather.

 You can purchase a relatively inexpensive soil moisture meter at most hardware stores.
 A meter will tell you the percentage of water remaining in your soil.
 If you still have mud, you won't need a meter to tell you the soil is waterlogged.
-But if you are wondering if it is dry enough for the roots to get the necessary oxygen, a meter will tell you when the soil has reached that level (usually between 40 - 70%).
+But if you are wondering if it is dry enough for the roots to get the necessary oxygen, a meter will tell you when the soil has reached that level (usually between 40 percent and 70 percent).

 Caring for Waterlogged Container Plants